 How do I advertise my swimming lessons business?

-To entice potential clients, some tools you'll want to use to spread the word on your new services include a business website, social media platforms, community noticeboards, and school newsletters.
+To attract potential students, some tools you'll want to use to spread the word about your new services include a business website, social media platforms, community noticeboards, and school newsletters.

 How often should I recommend my students take lessons?

-For beginner swimmers to progress at a solid rate, ideally they will take lessons twice or more per week.
-However, it's important to remember it may not be possible for everyone to budget or find the time for multiple lessons each week.
+For beginner swimmers to progress at a solid rate they will need lessons two or more times per week.
+However, remember that it may not be possible for everyone to budget or find the time for multiple lessons each week.
 When you're starting out, it's a good idea to be flexible with your lesson plan offering so you can bring in more students.

 What's a good age to start swimming?

 There's no decisive answer but generally, the sooner, the better.
 According to the Australian Swimming Coaches & Teachers Association, being introduced to the water at an early age is beneficial for muscle and coordination development for babies.
 The earliest children typically start swimming lessons is when they are around 3 to 4 years old.Back to top

 What does owning a strata title actually mean?
 Here's what you need to know.

 All the key info you need to know to sell shares you inherited or received as a gift.